Hydroxyethyl acrylate

-Hydroxyethyl acrylate is an aliphatic organic chemical compound.
-It has the formula C5H8O3 and the CAS Registry Number 818-61-1.
-It is REACH registered with an EU number of 212-454-9.
-It has dual functionality containing a polymerizable acrylic group and a terminal hydroxy group.
-It is used to make emulsion polymers along with other monomers and the resultant resins are used in coatings, sealants, adhesives and elastomers and other applications.
+Hydroxyethyl acrylate is the organic compound with the formula CH2=CHCO2CH2CH2OH.
+It is a colorless viscous liquid.
+The compound has dual functionality: a polymerizable acrylic and a hydroxy group.
+It is a monomer used to make emulsion polymers along with other monomers and the resultant resins are used in coatings, sealants, adhesives and elastomers and other applications.

 Synthesis

-There are a number of patents and synthesis papers to produce the material mostly aimed at reducing or removing heavy metals as catalysts.
-The traditional manufacturing process calls for the reaction of ethylene oxide with acrylic acid in the presence of a metal catalyst.
+A number of patents and synthesis papers describe its preparation.
+A traditional manufacturing process calls for the reaction of ethylene oxide with acrylic acid in the presence of a metal catalyst.

 Properties

-The material is a clear water-white liquid with a mild but pungent ester like odor.
+The material is a water-white liquid with a mild but pungent ester like odor.
 It has a low freezing point.

 Applications

 The most common use for the material is to be copolymerized with other acrylate and methacrylate monomers to make emulsion and other polymers including hydrogels.
 Modification of rubbers and similar compounds is also a use for the material.
 The resultant polymers may be used to manufacture pressure-sensitive adhesives.